-Your farrier thinks it would be better for your horse’s hooves if your horse came in at night instead of living out.
+Your farrier thinks it would be better for your horse’s hooves if your horse came in at night instead of living out full-time.
 You think that’s a great idea — only what with family and work commitments, you wouldn’t actually have time to ride if you did that.
 So the horse stays out, and your farrier gets grumpier.
 Smile a lot, offer to make him/her loads of cups of tea, and change the subject every time it comes up.
 Or if you’re serious about improving your horse’s hooves, act on his suggestions before he comes next time.